bigskysoftware/htmx/www/essays/hateoas.md

 </html>
 ```

-Now only one link is available: to deposit more money.
-In its current state, the other links are not available.
-Hence the term Engine of Application State.
-What actions are possible varies as the state of the resource varies.
+Only one link is available: to deposit more money.
+In the accounts current overdrawn state the other actions are not available, and
+this fact is reflected internally in *the hypermedia*.
+The web browser does not know about the concept of an overdrawn account or,
+indeed, even what an account is.
+It simply knows how to present hypermedia representations to a user.

+Hence we have the notion of the Hypermedia being the Engine of Application State.
+What actions are possible varies as the
+state of the resource varies and this information is encoded in the hypermedia.

-Contrast the HTML response above with a typical JSON API that, instead, returns representation of the account with a status field:
+Contrast the HTML response above with a typical JSON API which, instead, might return a representation of the account with a
+status field:

 ```http request
 HTTP/1.1 200 OK